Program: Principles of Robotics

 Purpose: This program provides a student with an entry level knowledge of robotics, programming, problem solving and the principles of technology.

-Occupational Objectives: Upon completion of this program, graduates possess the knowledge and skills required for entry level employment where automated control systems exist, as robot operators, as a robot technician, as a field service technician, or as a machine operator.
+Occupational Objectives: Upon completion of the Principles of Robotics Career Studies Certificate program, graduates possess the knowledge and skills required for entry level employment where automated control systems exist, as robot operators, as a robot technician, as a field service technician, or as a machine operator.
 This program is committed to preparing students to be successful in the workplace as leaders and members of a technical team.

-Student Learning Outcomes: Upon successful completion of this program, graduates will be able to:
+Student Learning Outcomes: Upon successful completion of the Principles of Robotics Career Studies Certificate program, graduates will be able to:

 - Explain the purpose and function of input/output assemblies, the central processor unit, the power supply, and programming device.